mxagar/machine_learning_ibm/03_Classification/03_Classification_IBM.md

 - Polynomial: a polynomial using the similarity
 - etc.

 So, basically, Gaussian blobs are defined with the distances from any point `x` to all data-points in the dataset.
 Then, the separation boundaries are found in that high-dimensional space.
+Note that the new features are the output of the kernels that use the similarities.
+So we have so many features are data-points in the training set.

 ![SVM Gaussian Kernel](./pics/svm_gausssian_kernel.png)